 - If you feel sick, remove your headset and press keyboard ESCAPE to quit.
 Be gentle to start, flying games on the Oculus can be strong on the senses.

 - Observer mode is built into the game, and will run on your main pc's main screen if you select it from the in-flight menu.
-It is rendering a second complete view, and does have a performance hit.
+It is rendering a second complete view, and does have an appreciable performance hit.
 If you select Headset view, which is the default, this second view isn't generated.
 You can also select HR Headset View from the title screen options.
 This will use your main pc screen to show a high resolution version of your VR headset view, which is better for recording or uploading.
 If you then use the "PC Screen Mode" from the in-game menu, this disables the HR Headset View as long as any view available on that option is un use.

 In-game Key Summary:

 Space/RB (top right shoulder button) - While you hold the button in Headset steering mode, this freezes headset control to look around.

 W/S (left analogue stick) - Pitch up/down in the air.

 Right Shift - Flap (using a gamepad, run forwards and use RH analogue stick to fly).
 Remote use main center button while moving forwards.